 through drawing, working with clay, mixed media, and painting.

 Academic Challenge Bowl

 ACB is an academic team competition for students in grades 6, 7, and 8, and is an excellent way to nurture, recognize, and celebrate the academic strengths of students.
 Like sports programs for the athletically talented, ACB provides a competitive structure for those students who are academically talented.
 ACB is structured similarly to Masterminds, the high school quiz bowl program.
 There are toss-up questions and bonus questions on a wide variety of subject areas.
 Matches take place after school at the designated host school.
 The season consists of eight games plus play-offs leading to a championship match.

-Spry Builders Club welcomes all students in 6th, 7th and8th grade to participate in community service activities!
-Builders Club is the largest service organization for middle school and junior high students, with more than 45,000 members worldwide.
-Members learn to work together and develop servant-leaders skills as they serve their school and community.
-Spry Builders club is affiliated with the Webster Kiwanis club.
+Spry Builders Club welcomes all 6th, 7th and 8th grade students to participate in community service activities!
+Builders Club is the largest community service organization for middle school students, with more than 45,000 members worldwide.
+Members learn to work together and develop student-leadership skills as they represent their school in the community.
+Spry Builders club is affiliated with Kiwanis International.

 Interscholastic Chess provides an opportunity for students to test their skills in this game of logic and strategy against the skills of students from other schools.
 Spry competes in a 8-game season (scheduled concurrently with Academic Challenge Bowl).
 Schools playing in either type of league are all eligible for the post-season playoffs.

 Computer Science Club provides a fun and engaging opportunity for students to learn the basics of computer science by writing computer programs involving familiar characters who perform different actions thru simulated pieces.
 The programming concepts that will be learned are what computer programmers use everyday and are the foundation to computer science.
 No experience necessary.
 Let's start coding!